Herefordshire people through history have influenced more than their home landscape: they’ve helped shape national and international affairs.

 Famous residents today

 Monty Don is one of the great gardening authorities who presents programmes for the BBC.
-His Herefordshire home is featured regularly on Gardeners’ World.
+His Herefordshire home features regularly on Gardeners’ World.

 Known to his fans as ‘The Hamster’, Richard Hammond is a resident when he is not globe trotting on Amazon’s Grand Tour.